Isio Group Ltd and Isio Services Ltd

 - Promoting our services, products and capabilities to existing and prospective

 - Sending invitations and providing access to guests attending our events and webinars or our sponsored events.

-- Personalising online landing pages and communications we think would be of interest based on interactions with us.
+- Personalising online landing pages and communications we think would be of interest.

 - Administering, maintaining and ensuring the security of our information systems, applications and websites.